-The following sections contain information and communications from Armed Forces partners to cover a range of topics concerning serving Royal Navy and Royal Marines families during this difficult time.
+The following sections contain information and communications from the NFF and Armed Forces partners to cover a range of topics concerning serving Royal Navy and Royal Marines families during this difficult time.
 The page is updated regularly.

-Click here to watch a video recorded by the First Sea Lord on the Royal Navy’s response to for all sailors, marines and RFA personnel.
+- Click here to watch a video recorded by the First Sea Lord on the Royal Navy’s response to for all sailors, marines and RFA personnel (April 2020).

-- The Second Sea Lord and Fleet Commander have personally addressed Naval Service Families and you can read the message in full here.
+- The Second Sea Lord and Fleet Commander have personally addressed Naval Service Families and you can read the message in full here (March 2020).

 - Families are encouraged to sign up to the Royal Navy Forum to receive the latest updates from the Chain of Command.

-- From 28th March, Naval Service Family & People Support (NS FPS) will be extending their open hours to support Service families in this challenging time.
-Please click here for their contact details and opening times.
+- The Royal Navy Family & People Support (RN FPS) have extended their open hours to support Service families in this challenging time.
+Please click here for their contact details.

-- The My Navy app now has a COVID-19 update and all Royal Navy personnel are requested to log in and register their status on the My Navy App.
+- All Royal Navy personnel are requested to log in and register their status on the My Navy App.

 - DIO and Amey understand that families may have concerns about the impact of the Coronavirus (COVID 19) on the management and maintenance of their SFA and the impact on any upcoming moves.
 They have therefore put together a business continuity plan with the aim of minimising the spread of the virus and keeping both families and their staff as safe as possible: